sethsuk/InstaLite/README.md

     We use socket io to implement chat.
 This makes the speed of chatting very fast and efficient and also makes sure that there is temporal consistency in the message display for different chat end users
 - Returning valid links to posts for Search
     We directly display posts that the user is looking for (like in Feed) along with GPT’s response in search results.
 We also enable users to directly like and view comments by clicking on the post.

-## List of source files included
-Reference Attached Repository

-## Declaration
-We declare that all code in this project was written by us and not copied from the internet or any other source nor group.

 ## Instructions for building and running this project